Robert Lee Yates: Murders

-Yates' first murders were committed in 1975, when he shot and killed two college students who were picnicking.
-Many of his subsequent victims were prostitutes working along East Sprague Avenue who had substance abuse issues, and Yates would often do drugs with them and other prostitutes.
-The victims were initially solicited for sex work by Yates, who would have sex with them, (often in his Ford van), then kill them and dump their bodies in rural locations.
+Yates committed his first murders in 1975, when he shot and killed two college students who were on a picnic together.
+Many of his subsequent victims were sex workers working along East Sprague Avenue who had substance abuse issues, and Yates would often do drugs with them and other sex workers.
+Yates initially solicited the victims; after having sex with them, often in his Ford van, he would kill them and dump their bodies in rural locations.
 All of his victims died of gunshot wounds to the head or heart.
 Eight of the murders were committed with a Raven .25-caliber handgun, and one attempted murder was linked to the same model of handgun.